-- Only students currently enrolled in an undergraduate program at the time of submission are eligible for these awards.
+- Students must be currently enrolled in an undergraduate program at the time of submission to be eligible for these awards.

 - Submissions must be in an academic writing format.

 Faculty mentors are those persons who either taught the course for which a student's essay or research paper was written (in the case of both the Short Essay and Research Paper Awards), or who are the thesis advisor for the student (in the case of the Honors Thesis Award).